pasmith/oenologist/README.md

 Since the points ratings drive the demand and price of wines, it is vitally important that the reviews, and the associated ratings be fair and accurate.
 The reputation of the marketplace awarding the rating is critical to the marketplace.

 Here are three business use cases that can benefit from this research:
-- Wine producers are interested in ensuring their wines receive the highest ratings their wines can earn.
-As the testimonial mentioned above, this can make or break their business.
+- Marketplaces reviewing wines can ensure their tasters are consistent and accurate.

-- Wine marketplaces need to protect the reputation and influence on the market their reviews have.
-To do this, they need to operationalize a distributed global corps of reviewers at scale to continuously taste new wine releases and offerings while maintaining the consistency and predictability that makes their ratings influential.
-Onboarding new wine reviewers in ways that don't jeopardize the reputation of the marketplace is a challenge.
-A new, unknown reviewer could do real harm if a review is published without review.
-However, duplicating reviews is costly.
-Statistical techniques, and machine learning techniques can minimize the costs involved in ramping and training new reviewers, all while preserving the standards and quality of the review process.
-AI can even provide coaching to help train and onboard reviewers.
+- Wine producers can ensure their wines receive the highest ratings possible since high ratings drive sales.

-- Wine distributors and restaurants can fine tune their inventories and increase profit margins by finding alternatives wine offerings that are equivalent in taste but cheaper.
-They might be able to achieve higher markup while offering the customer slightly cheaper alternatives.
+- Wine distributors and restaurants can fine tune their inventories to match what their customers want.

 ---
 #### Research Question